The Common Program of the People's Republic of China 1949-1954

 Source: Westad (2003).
 Page 300

-Mao Zedong instructs the press ""…on the PLA entering Xinjiang should not use the word 'captured' [zhanling] but should use the word arrived [daoda]; in the commentaries it should be mentioned that the authorities of the army and government in Xinjiang agreed with and welcomed the PLA’s rapid arrival."
+Mao Zedong instructs the press "…on the PLA entering Xinjiang should not use the word 'captured' [zhanling] but should use the word arrived [daoda]; in the commentaries it should be mentioned that the authorities of the army and government in Xinjiang agreed with and welcomed the PLA’s rapid arrival."

 In Xinjiang, where many people led nomadic lifestyles, daily activities such as herding, hunting, or fishing often took place on both sides of the border.
 Additionally, individuals could freely visit friends and relatives or seek employment across the border without the need for official documentation.
 The establishment of the Sino-Soviet alliance in the 1950s tended to dissuade the Chinese state from fortifying the border, both in terms of ideology and diplomacy.
 Ideologically, the Marxist-Leninist perspective emphasized proletarians' commitment to internationalism rather than nationalism.
 Based on this viewpoint, both the Soviet Union and China asserted that the Sino-Soviet border was merely symbolic.